gavrielhan/converge-task/README.md

 **Features:**
 - Upload protein sequences or enter them directly
-- Predict protein-protein interactions
+- Predict protein-protein interactions using ensemble method (LightGBM + Model2B fallback)
 - Visualize predictions with confidence scores
-- Support for multiple model types
+- Automatic model selection based on confidence threshold (0.7)
+- Shows which model was used for each prediction

 **Run:**